CJ Baker is a published writer who wrote the novel and started the companion podcast An Epic Soundtrack To A Mundane Existence.

 His condition was exacerbated by the fact he continued the rock and roll lifestyle of heavy drug and alcohol use.
 His last performance with the band was on May 1, 1979.
-He died six months later due to the heart valve damage.
+He died six months later due to heart valve damage.

 (December 25, 1967–July 29, 1996)

 In 1996 Thirsk took a hiatus from the band to try to overcome his alcohol addiction.
 He was unable to conquer his demons and he shot himself.

-After Thrisk death they dedicated their 1997 album Full Circle to Thrisk's memory.
+After Thirsk's death, they dedicated their 1997 album Full Circle to Thirsk's memory.
 Many of the tunes on the album contain strong anti-suicide messages.
 They also rerecorded "Bro Hymn" as "Bro Hymn (Tribute)" which originally appeared on their 1991 self-titled album.

 Bro Hymn by Pennywise (Video)

 (June 21, 1962–August 15, 1990)

 As the lead singer and songwriter of Kino, Tsoi is considered a pioneer of Russian rock music.
-The band formed in 1981 at a time when the Soviet government wasn't too keen on rock music and if you weren't state sponsored you had no chance at media exposure and were forced underground.
-Despite this fact, Kino were able to build a huge following for themselves.
+The band formed in 1981 at a time when the Soviet government wasn't too keen on rock music and if you weren't state-sponsored you had no chance at media exposure and were forced underground.
+Despite this fact, Kino was able to build a huge following for themselves.

 Tsoi died in a car crash.
-According to the results of the official investigation he fell asleep at the wheel, possibly due to fatigue.
+According to the results of the official investigation, he fell asleep at the wheel, possibly due to fatigue.
 His death was considered a shock and according to the August 17 edition Soviet newspaper, Komsomolskaya Pravda:

 (October 21, 1953–July 28, 1982)

 Green's recording career got its start when he signed to Decca Records in 1965.
-He released his first single in May of 1965, "The Go Getter" He also wrote the song which gave the eleven old Green the distinction of becoming the youngest person to sign with American Society of Composers, Authors, and Publishers (ASCAP).
+He released his first single in May of 1965, "The Go Getter" He also wrote the song which gave the eleven old Green the distinction of becoming the youngest person to sign with the American Society of Composers, Authors, and Publishers (ASCAP).
 It was Decca's plan to turn Green into a teen pop idol and he did appear on the Steve Allen Show and Jack Benny Program.
-Unfortunately, full blown stardom alluded him.
+Unfortunately, full-blown stardom alluded him.

 Later, he became an evangelist and a pioneering contemporary Christian music (CCM) artist.
 He released his debut CCM album For Him Who Has Ears to Hear in 1977 which was ranked 5th on the list of 100 Greatest Albums in Christian Music by CCM Magazine.
 He also befriended Bob Dylan during Dylan's born-again Christian phase.
 Dylan played harmonica on "Pledge My Head to Heaven" on Green's 1980 album So You Wanna Go Back to Egypt.

 (March 21, 1938–January 27, 1967)

 Tenco allegedly shot himself to death.
 The suicide note made the following statement concerning his motives for ending his life: 'I do this not because I am tired of life (on the contrary) but as a protest against a public that sends roses to the final and a jury that selects 'La Rivoluzione'".
-The note was in reference to the fact that his song "Ciao, Amore Ciao" was eliminated from the Festival di Sanremo, a prestigious Italian song competition which also served as a important precursor to the Eurovision song contest.
+The note was in reference to the fact that his song "Ciao, Amore Ciao" was eliminated from the Festival di Sanremo, a prestigious Italian song competition which also served as an important precursor to the Eurovision song contest.

 (June 25, 1945–March 9, 1974)

-Womack was part the brother quintet The Valentinos.
+Womack was part of the brother quintet The Valentinos.
 The brothers started to perform in their father's church.
 Ranging from 7-13 years of age, the young brothers cut their first single in 1954 "Buffalo Bill" under the name Curtis Womack and the Womack Brothers.
 They were starting to amass a gospel following when they caught the attention of legendary soul singer Sam Cooke.
 They ended up signing to Cooke's record label SAR Records in 1960.

 Harry was stabbed to death by a jealous girlfriend who discovered garments that belong to another woman.
 Harry was staying at Bobby's place and the garments belonged to a girlfriend of Bobby.